Your first time dating a transgender woman

-Whether you’re a cisgender woman or one of many cis men who have always wanted to try transgender dating, your first time signing up for online dating or going out on a trans date can feel daunting.
-Fortunately for you, with the right approach it can be a great experience.
+Whether you’re a cisgender woman or one of many cis men who have always wanted to try dating a transgender woman, your first time trying online dating with a trans woman can feel daunting.
+Fortunately for you, with the right approach, it can be a great experience.

-In this article, we’ll cover some of the basics you should know before your first date with a trans person, and what you should avoid as you date in the LGBTQ community.
-We’ll also give you some pointers on how to make sure your date is a success.
+In this article, we’ll cover some of the basics you should know when dating a transgender woman, and what you should avoid as you date in the LGBTQ+ community.
+We’ll also give you some pointers on how to succeed when it comes to dating a transgender woman.

-- What you should know before a first date with a transgender woman
+- What you should know when first dating a transgender woman

 - Why “Shemale” is a common term in online trans dating

 - How to avoid microaggressions and other no-goes on your first date with a trans woman